 Address:6445 Main St., Suite P21-341

 Dr. Eric Bernicker is board certified by the American Board of Internal Medicine in medical oncology.
-He completed his medical training, a residency in internal medicine, and a fellowship in hematology at Baylor College of Medicine.
-He also completed a fellowship in medical oncology at MD Anderson Cancer Center.
+He completed his medical training and a residency in internal medicine at Baylor College of Medicine and later completed a fellowship in medical oncology at MD Anderson Cancer Center.
 The goal of Dr. Bernicker’s practice is to make sure that his patients get the best available treatments in a compassionate environment.

 Dr. Bernicker is the primary investigator for a number of cooperative group, industry-sponsored, and investigator-initiated trials looking at different novel therapies for lung cancer, including immunotherapy.
-His main clinical focus is on solid tumor oncology, specifically cancers that arise in the thorax such as lung cancer and mesothelioma.
+His main clinical focus is on solid tumor oncology, specifically cancers that arise in the thorax (such as lung cancer and mesothelioma), head and neck cancer, and uveal melanomas.
 He is also interested in targeted therapy for specific mutations that can lead to more personalized treatments for patients battling cancer.